UbiState/ubicoin/doc/README.md

 ### macOS

-Drag Ubitcoin Core to your applications folder, and then run Ubitcoin Core.
+Drag Ubicoin Core to your applications folder, and then run Ubicoin Core.

 ### Need Help?

-* See the documentation at the [Ubitcoin Wiki](https://ubicoin.info/) for help and more information.
+* See the documentation at the [Ubicoin Wiki](https://ubicoin.info/) for help and more information.
 * Ask for help on [#ubicoin](http://webchat.freenode.net?channels=ubicoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=ubicoin).
-* Ask for help on the [UbitcoinTalk](https://ubicointalk.io/) forums.
+* Ask for help on the [UbicoinTalk](https://ubicointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Ubitcoin Core on your native platform.
+The following are developer notes on how to build Ubicoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)